-The first question to compute the Timing (T) Score accounts for earlier installation of measures due to the program by asking respondents about their likelihood (0-10 scale) to have installed the measure within 6 or 12 months, had they not received it through the program (12 months for a single or big ticket item and 6 months for less expensive items).

-The second question to compute the Quantity (Q) Score asks respondents about the likelihood that they would have installed fewer measures or performed less weatherization without the program.
-The response to this question is subtracted from 10 to compute the Quantity Score, as a lower score means a greater likelihood respondents would have installed the same or a greater number of measures.
-Averaging the Timing and Quantity scores provides the adjustment factor, as shown in the following equation:
+Quantity (Q).
+The question to compute the Quantity (Q) Score asks respondents about the likelihood that they would have installed fewer measures or performed less weatherization without the program.
+The response to this question is subtracted from 10 to compute the Quantity Score, as a lower score means a greater likelihood the respondent would have installed the same or a greater number of measures.

-T&QADJ=Mean(T,Q)